JDRanpariya/jdranpariya.github.io/src/writings/building-different-box-of-tools.md

 **When you encounter a technique that works in one context, ask whether the underlying structure applies more broadly.
 Do not just learn the trick.
 Extract the principle.
 That is how you add tools to your box rather than just collecting isolated techniques.**

-> [!quote]
-> If he’s been trying the same thing for a week, and I’m trying it and can’t do it, it ain’t the way to do it!
->
-> -Feynman

 ::: references